Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

 We use the `j` parameter to count the rows, so every 100 lines are 1 row, so we need to add a `<br />` element.

-The main loop only loops over every element since the imageData API gives us `rgba` values for each pixel, so four values define 1 pixel.
+The main loop only loops over every element since the image data API gives us `rgba` values for each pixel, so four values define 1 pixel.

 Then we count the colors of our `rgba` pixel by adding the first three (r g b).